The Final (film)

 The Final is a 2010 American psychological horror thriller film written by Jason Kabolati, directed by Joey Stewart, and starring Jascha Washington, Julin, Justin S. Arnold, Lindsay Seidel, Marc Donato, Laura Ashley Samuels, Ryan Hayden, and Travis Tedford.
+It was the last film to feature Washington and Tedford before their retirement.

 Plot

 A disfigured teenage girl enters a restaurant and quickly draws the attention of everyone there.
-She begins crying, and a flashback begins...
+She begins crying, and a flashback begins.

 In high school, Ravi gets bullied by Bradley and Bernard.
 Emily is taunted and abused by three girls, Heather, Bridget, and Kelli.
-Dane, another outcast, has an old, secluded house in the woods which he inherited from his late uncle.
+Dane, another outcast, has an old, secluded house in the woods, inherited from his late uncle.

 Kurtis is a likable student and an aspiring actor.
 He invites his schoolmates to a video shoot.
 There, Bradley and Bernard insult Ravi in the restroom and break his camera.
-Dane stumbles in, and Bradley intimidates him, revealing that he has been bullying Dane as well.
+Dane stumbles in and Bradley intimidates him.
+Thus revealing that he has also been bullying Dane.
 The next day at school, after learning of the incident, Kurtis confronts Bradley, asking him to leave his friends alone.

-The outcasts, Emily, Jack, Ravi and Andy and Dane, decide to get revenge on the bullies and send a message to the community.
-Among their inspirations are horror films and lessons in class about deadly chemicals and torture methods of old cultures.
+The outcasts - Emily, Jack, Ravi, Andy and Dane - decide to get revenge on the bullies and send a message to the community.
+Among their inspirations are horror films.
+And also lessons in class about deadly chemicals and torture methods of old cultures.
 They plan to spare Kurtis, as he doesn't mistreat them.
 They prepare a costume party at Dane's secluded house and invite the bullies over.
 They lace the punch bowl with a drug, causing everyone who drinks from it to fall unconscious.
 They see Kurtis among the group but still proceed with the plan.

 When the teens wake up, they find themselves chained together.
-The outcasts then declare their intention to make them suffer a fate worse than death, as revenge for the years they have suffered from bullying.
-In their first act of violence, Jack shoots Miles, a loud-mouthed teenager, with a cattle gun to his face and knee.
-One boy, Tommy, flees for help, but steps into a bear trap in the woods.
-Three boys nicknamed The Triplets, who help the outcasts, capture and bring him back to the house.
+The outcasts then declare their intention.
+To make them suffer a fate worse than death as revenge for the years they have suffered from bullying.
+In their first act of revenge, Jack shoots Miles, a loud-mouthed teenager, with a cattle gun to his face and knee.
+One boy, Tommy, flees for help but steps into a bear trap in the woods.
+The three boys, nicknamed The Triplets, help the outcasts capture and return him to the house.